A Portrait of Beethoven

 beethoven's pop culture relevance

-Here are examples of the “Ode to Joy” signature tune performed by the three B’s: The Beatles from “Help!”, Beaker from the Muppets, and a Barcelona flash mob, all of which are thoroughly delightful and which reflect his appeal to diverse audiences:
+Here are examples of the “Ode to Joy” signature tune performed by Beaker from the Muppets and a Barcelona flash mob, both of which are thoroughly delightful and which reflect his appeal to diverse audiences:

 Even beethoven had skeptics